-Abstract- In marketing, customer satisfaction is considered as a key construct in the last few decades.
-Previously it is a less acceptable construct, since most of the marketing oriented organizations are perceived that attracting new customers better than retaining existing one.
-However, currently, these organizations are using customer satisfaction as a prime business performance indicator and a weapon in the dynamic environment to get the sustainable competitive advantage.
-This customer satisfaction is impact by several variables and dimensions.
-Therefore, this qualitative comprehensive review examines with the variety of literature support the relationship of variables with respect to customer satisfaction.
-To broaden and make possible further studies contextually and empirically, a mind-map is presented to show how these relationship variables relate to customers satisfaction.
-This would improve the studies related to customer satisfaction in particular.
+- 7 Customer satisfaction is a primary marketing construct in the last three decades.
+In the past, - 8 it was unpopular and unaccepted concept because companies thought it was more important - 9 to gain new customers than retain the existing once.
+However, in this present decade, - companies have gained better understanding of the importance of customer satisfaction - 11 (especially service producing companies) and adopted it as a high priority operational goal. - 12 This review examines with the variety of literature support the relationship of variables with - 13 respect to customer satisfaction.
+To broaden and make possible further studies contextually - and empirically, a mind-map is presented to show how these relationship variables relate to - customers satisfaction.
+This would improve the studies related to customer satisfaction in - 16 particular.

-Keywords: customer satisfaction, relationship, variables, comprehensive model.
+Index terms- customer satisfaction, relationship, variables, comprehensive model.